ahc80/VLSI-FUN/README.md

 # Questions for Saab
 - What exactly is structural vs behavioural?
 Is this a verbose way of saying we shouldnt use verilog libraries blindly?
+-- "Stack overflow says: behavioural refers to always blocks, and structural refers to modules instances"
 - Q1 multiplexers: how should we connect the multiplexers?
 If select bit is 1, which input do we choose?
 Does it matter?

 # Todo List